-Fast web fuzzer written in Go for directory discovery, vhost enumeration, and parameter fuzzing
+Fast web fuzzer written in Go for directory discovery, virtual host discovery, and parameter fuzzing

-ffuf is a web fuzzer written in Go that performs HTTP-based discovery and enumeration tasks.
-It uses the FUZZ keyword as a placeholder in URLs, headers, or POST data to test multiple inputs from wordlists.
-The tool supports directory discovery by fuzzing URL paths, virtual host discovery by fuzzing HTTP Host headers, and parameter fuzzing for both GET and POST requests.
+ffuf is a web fuzzer written in Go that performs HTTP-based fuzzing operations for security testing and reconnaissance.
+It uses the keyword FUZZ as a placeholder in URLs, headers, or POST data to systematically test different values from wordlists.

 # via Homebrew